 However, sometimes you will find a package that is still mispackaged even though it already has a Python 3 (sub)package.
 In those cases, something isn't quite right.
 Usually the Python 3 subpackage depends on both Python 3 and Python 2.
 That is unfortunate, because it basically renders the porting effort null.

 In either case, look a bit further down on the package page in PortingDB and find a link to the associated Bugzilla report (under Links→bug in the sidebar).
 Go there and join the discussion.
 Find out what's the status quo and if anyone is working on it.
 If not, be the one that opens a Pagure pull request with a fix!
 The link to the package repository in Fedora Pagure is right next to the Fedora logo on top of the package page in PortingDB (if you are not a Fedora packager yet, you may use remote pull requests or attach a patch to the Bugzilla ticket).

 If you don't find a link to Bugzilla, you'll need to investigate the issue and file a bug yourself.
 A hint on the nature of the problem will usually be provided just under the Fedora heading on the package page.

-When you have a pull request ready, be sure to post a comment about it in the associated Bugzilla report (use the "Add an attachment" button), be sure to ask the assgned packager to review and push it.
-However, as maintainers can be unresponsive for long periods of time, let us know about your patch as well so we can push it if the maintainer is unable.
+When you have a pull request ready, be sure to post a comment about it in the associated Bugzilla report and ask the assigned packager to review and merge it.
+However, as maintainers can be unresponsive for long periods of time, let us know about your pull request as well so we can merge it if the maintainer is unable.

 To let us know, edit the Blocks field of the Bugzilla report and add the string PY3PATCH-AVAILABLE (you can use space as a separator).
 That way it will appear in our tracking bug for packages with an available patch.
-If need be, we'll review your patch and push it for the maintainer.
+If need be, we'll review your pull request and merge it for the maintainer.

 After you've done the deed, you deserve your reward!
 Sadly, the hand of the King's daughter and half of all the kingdom has recently become unavailable (may vary upon location, ask your nearest royal family), but fret not, you can get a badge of honour!